 Spanish 4 (Honors)

 College Heights Christian School offers two diploma types.
 See our handbook for a full description of our Diploma Requirements.
 Letter grades are awarded based on a 10-point scale.
 GPA is calculated on a weighted scale, with honors courses earning up to five points.

-Honors Diploma - 26 total credits, including 4 Bible credits, 4 English credits, 3 Social Science credits, 4 Math credits (including College Algebra/Trig), 3 Science credits, 2 Foreign Language credits in the same language, 1 Practical Arts credit, 0.5 Speech credit, 1 Fine Art credit, 1 PE credit, and 2.5 elective credits.
+Honors Diploma - 29 total credits, including 4 Bible credits, 4 English credits, 3 Social Science credits, 4 Math credits (including College Algebra/Trig), 4 Science credits, 2 Foreign Language credit, 1 Practical Arts credit, 0.5 Speech credit, 1 Fine Art credit, 1 PE credit, and 4.5 elective credits.

 Students who receive an Honors Diploma must have a cumulative GPA of 3.5 or higher and “B’s” or better (both semesters) in four core honors courses.
 One of these honors courses must be an AP or Dual Credit core course.